 One of the most popular remedies for toothache is a saltwater rinse.

-Research from 2016 suggests that rinsing your gums with warm water and dissolved sodium chloride (salt) helps promote healthy gums and kill harmful bacteria.
-Wisdom teeth can sometimes hurt your other teeth or create cysts when they erupt through your gums.
-So, keeping your mouth clear of harmful bacteria is a good idea.
+Research suggests that rinsing your gums with warm water and dissolved sodium chloride (salt) helps promote healthy gums and kill harmful bacteria.
+Wisdom teeth can sometimes hurt your other teeth or become infected when they erupt through your gums, so keeping your mouth clear of harmful bacteria is a good idea.

-In a 2021 study of 47 people undergoing periodontal surgery, a salt water rinse was found to have anti-inflammatory effects similar to a 0.12 percent chlorhexidine solution (aka Peridex).
+In a 2021 study of 47 people undergoing periodontal surgery, a saltwater rinse was found to have anti-inflammatory effects similar to a 0.12% chlorhexidine solution (Peridex).

-Peppermint leaves contain menthol, a natural cooling compound.
-It has been found to have some pain-reducing effects in a wide range of applications.
+Peppermint leaves contain menthol, a natural cooling compound which may have some pain-reducing effects.
 Although there is no conclusive evidence peppermint is effective at treating wisdom tooth pain, this remedy is generally considered safe.

 Cloves are a common toothache remedy.
-A study suggests that the active ingredient in clove oil, eugenol, has anti-inflammatory, antimicrobial, and antioxidant effects.
+One study suggests that the active ingredient in clove oil, eugenol, has anti-inflammatory, antimicrobial, and antioxidant effects.

-You can purchase clove essential oil, or simply boil four to six whole cloves to make clove water, which you can then massage onto your painful gums.
+You can purchase clove essential oil or boil four to six whole cloves to make clove water.
+Massage the water or oil (diluted in an edible carrier oil) onto sore gums.

-In high amounts, eugenol can cause liver toxicity.
-Overdose is possible from ingesting 10 to 30 milliliters (mL) of clove oil.
+However, in high amounts, eugenol can cause liver toxicity, and overdose is possible from ingesting 10 to 30 milliliters (mL) of clove oil.
 Be careful not to ingest too much of this substance when using it to relieve tooth pain.

 Applying an ice pack to your cheeks can help reduce inflammation and swelling.
 Cold also has a numbing effect that can reduce pain.
 Applying gentle heat can promote healing by relieving tension and increasing blood flow to the area.

 Aloe vera is rich in antioxidants and has anti-inflammatory properties.
-It can be used to soothe and reduce inflammation around the area where your wisdom teeth are trying to grow in.
+It can be used to soothe and reduce inflammation around where your wisdom teeth are.
 It also helps to heal your gums if they become scratched or cut while your teeth grow in.

-You can apply pure aloe vera gel to the gums, and it will cool the area down for temporary pain relief.
+You can apply pure aloe vera gel to the gums, which will cool the area and provide temporary pain relief.

 Tea tree oil is an antibacterial agent that may help kill bacteria that develop on teeth.
-This oil is so potent, it should never be applied directly to your teeth.
+This oil is potent, so you should never apply it directly to your teeth.

 Turmeric has been used for centuries as a spice and as a natural remedy for many ailments.
-The analgesic and anti-inflammatory qualities of turmeric give it potential as a toothache remedy.
+Its pain relief and anti-inflammatory qualities make it a potential toothache remedy.

-You can apply ground turmeric to the tooth area to reduce pain and swelling, or make a paste of:
+You can apply ground turmeric to the tooth area to reduce pain and swelling or make a paste of turmeric, salt, and mustard oil.

 Turmeric is generally safe, but pregnant people should not take amounts higher than those found in food.